MarkKJones/fall2017-plans/heepcheck/Readme.txt

 We have included an example input file and root file from E94139, run number 23460, which can be used to run and test the script.

+We also have a version which runs on SIMC ntuples (converted to root files) called heepcheck_plot_simc.C the input file for this script is called heepcheck_simc.input and it has the same kinematics information except for the run number an example simc root file called eep_optics.root is included for testing.